Home ยป Blog ยป DIY Home Projects ยป How to Make DIY Wood Shelves

 • Attach each bracket one by one.
 Double check to make sure each one is leveled as you go.

-marking shelf bracket drill hole placement
+marking shelf bracket drill hole placement on white kitchen tile

 Installing shelf brackets into wall studs is preferable and should be the first choice.
 However, this can really affect shelf and bracket placement.
 If this is not possible, use a wall anchor like these.